-In accordance with DfE guidance Searching, screening and confiscation - Advice for headteachers, school staff and governing bodies, school staff can search a pupil for any item if the pupil agrees.
+In accordance with DfE guidance Searching, screening and confiscation - Advice for Head of Schools, school staff and governing bodies, school staff can search a pupil for any item if the pupil agrees.

-The Head of School and any member of staff authorised by them also has a statutory power to search pupils or their possessions, where they have reasonable grounds for suspecting that the pupil may have one or more of the following prohibited items in their possession:
+The Head of School and any member of staff authorised by the Head of School also has a statutory power to search pupils or their possessions, where they have reasonable grounds for suspecting that the pupil may have one or more of the following prohibited items in their possession:

-- knives or weapons;
+- knives or weapons

-- alcohol;
+- alcohol

-- illegal drugs;
+- illegal drugs

-- stolen items;
+- stolen items

-- tobacco and cigarette papers;
+- tobacco and cigarette papers

-- fireworks;
+- fireworks

-- pornographic images;
+- pornographic images

-- indecent images of children;
+- indecent images of children

 - any article that a member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil).